mattermost/docs/source/overview/product.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A commercial enterprise-grade messaging system that scales from hundreds to tens of thousands of users.
 E20 is your "virtual city", with cluster-based horizontal scaling, high availability deployment, performance monitoring systems and compliance reporting plus advanced corporate directory integration.
 Building on the features in E10, it offers the following advanced features:

 - Advanced SAML 2.0 authentication with Okta, OneLogin, and Active Directory Federation Services
+- Active Directory/LDAP group sync
 - Compliance exports of message histories with oversight protection
+- Custom retention policies for messages and files
 - High availability support with multi-node database deployment
 - Horizontal scaling through cluster-based deployment
+- Elasticsearch support for highly efficient database searches in a cluster environment
 - Advanced performance monitoring
 - Eligibility for Premier Support add-on